Learn about actual and potential costs

 Buyers should take into account to the location of a supplier to ensure delivery costs and timeliness are reasonable.

 Buyers should state the due date for questions and proposals.

 Buyers should state when the bid will be finalized and when the selected supplier will be contacted.

 Buyers should include any other important dates on the RFP timeline, such as dates for testing products or for interviewing potential suppliers.

 How risky is the Circuit Breakers supply chain?

 The supply chain for circuit breakers exhibits a moderate level of risk.
-The greatest risk stems from steel manufacturers, a critical upstream supplier in the supply chain.
-Circuit breakers are typically manufactured with steel as an input used to create the frame and casing.
-The price of steel is historically...
+The greatest risk stems from steel manufacturers, a critical upstream supplier.
+Circuit breakers are typically manufactured with steel to create the frame and casing.
+The price of steel has historically been volatile.
+As a commodity, its price is...
 Subscribe to learn more.